varigence/docs/bimlflex/metadata-editors/accelerator.md

 ### Object Business Grouping

 The Business Grouping is used to group related Objects together for Acceleration.
-The Filtering option in the tree view allows the user to filter on defined Business Groupings.
+The Filtering option in the **Treeview** allows the user to filter on defined Business Groupings.
 This allows for iterative modeling where a team works on a grouping at a time.